devwarrior777/lyra2z-py/README.md

 Notes for Zcoin:
 ----------------

-Use to update a p2pool fork with lyra2z_hash module ...

 Please see the "test.py" for a testcase to verify your implementation.

 From the previous readme from ocminer (updated):